Advance Parole, Explained

 Generally, aliens who require emergency Advance Parole need to schedule a local USCIS office appointment by calling 800-375-5283.
 They need to bring a complete I-131 form, filing fee and all necessary evidence to the appointment.
 The local USCIS officer will issue an emergency Advance Parole on the same day if the officer is satisfied with the compelling evidence.

-If you need more information about how to apply for an emergency Advance Parole, you may schedule a consultation with a skilled immigration attorney for $100 only!
+If you need more information about how to apply for an emergency Advance Parole, you may schedule a consultation with a skilled immigration attorney at an affordable price!